zielinskin/yeoman-json-parsing-example/README.md

 ```

 ### Install template
-Navigate to root directory of this project and run the following commands:
+Navigate to root directory of this project and run the following commands (I am not sure why both are necessary):
 ```
 npm install
+npm install -g
 ```

 ## Using Template